Logo

 Jenni Hill

 It’s the first no-deposit deal of its kind to be launched in the UK since 2008.
-A number of lenders do already offer 100% mortgages, but they’re only available to applicants with a guarantor or family support
+Several lenders already offer 100% mortgages, but they’re only available to applicants with a guarantor or family support.

-With the help of Skipton’s Track Record Mortgage, more renters will be able to get on the property ladder without help from family, or needing to spend years saving.
+With the help of Skipton’s Track Record Mortgage, more renters could get on the property ladder without help from family or needing to spend years saving.

-But are 100% mortgages worth it?
-What are the eligibility requirements for Skipton’s 100% mortgage and are there any alternatives?
+This guide explores whether 100% mortgages are worthwhile, the eligibility requirements for Skipton's 100% mortgage, and available alternatives.

 In this guide